 The existing bridge provides 24.4 m (80') of horizontal clearance between fenders and 3 m (10') (max) vertical clearance with the bridge lowered.
 This requires frequent openings which have been tolerated due to relatively low (8400 ADT) traffic volumes.
-The construction of this bridge predates the dredging of the ICWW by the ACOE.
+The construction of this bridge predates the dredging of the ICWW by the Army Corp of Engineers (ACOE).
 As such, the navigation opening is located approximately 9.1 m (30') west of the centerline of the ICWW.
-The bridge opening is not aligned to channel.
 (Figure 1).

-The bridge is severely deteriorated with current NBIS Sufficiency Rating of less than 10.
+The bridge is severely deteriorated with a current NBIS Sufficiency Rating of less than 10.
 The bridge undergoes monthly inspections and requires continual maintenance and repair, a condition exacerbated by its frequent openings.
-(3 openings per hour, average).
+(3 openings per hour on average).